Leading Spring Manufacturers

 Felt Inserts

-Felt inserts are used between the spring coils to reduce friction and noise during compression and extension.
-They provide a smooth surface for the coils to slide against, preventing metal-on-metal contact and potential wear.
+Inserted between spring coils, felt inserts reduce friction and noise during compression and extension.
+They ensure smooth operation by preventing metal-on-metal contact and potential wear.

 Ball Studs